alexvking/Learning-Language-Classifier/readme.md

   - <code>--lang samples/polish.txt</code> will classify a Polish text as Polish.
   - <code>--subject samples/econ6.txt</code> will classify an Economics paper as Economics.
-  - <code>--lang http://google.com</code> will classify the Google homepage as English.
+  - <code>--lang http://lemonde.fr</code> will classify a popular French newspaper
+  as French.
   - <code>--subject http://bigocheatsheet.com</code> will classify the site as Computer Science!
   - <code>--subject http://nytimes.com</code> will classify the New York Times as Economics.